2021 Topps® Series 1 Baseball – Hobby Box

 Boxes may be closed and shut with flaps, doors, or a separate lid.
 They can be secured shut with adhesives, tapes, string, or more decorative or elaborately functional mechanisms, such as catches, clasps or locks.

-Hobbyists may be identified under three sub-categories: casual leisure which is intrinsically rewarding, short-lived, pleasurable activity requiring little or no preparation, serious leisure which is the systematic pursuit of an amateur, hobbyist, or volunteer that is substantial, rewarding and results in a sense of accomplishment, and finally project-based leisure which is a short-term, often one-off, project that is rewarding.
+There are various types of hobbies, which can be classified in various ways, including subject matter, degree of time commitment, and social versus solidarity nature.
+The Serious Leisure Perspective (SLP) of Robert Stebbins identifies hobbies under three sub-categories: casual leisure, which is intrinsically rewarding, short-lived, pleasurable activity requiring little or no preparation; serious leisure, which is the systematic pursuit of an amateur, hobbyist, or volunteer that is substantial, rewarding and results in a sense of accomplishment; and finally project-based leisure, which is a short-term, often one-off, project that is rewarding.

 The Topps Company, Inc. is an American company that manufactures trading cards and other collectibles.
 Formerly based in New York City, Topps is best known as a leading producer of baseball and other sports and non-sports themed trading cards.
 Topps also produces cards under the brand names Allen & Ginter and Bowman.